calloo/gingersnap/docs/external/introduction/quick-start.md

 ```
 :::

-Setup tsconfig.json with target of es2015 and emit decorator metadata enabled.
+Setup tsconfig.json with target of es2015 and emit decorator metadata enabled and disable null checks.
 ```json
 {
   "compilerOptions": {